Glossary

 When the difference between the number of votes cast for the two candidates with the most votes is less than 25, the Returning Officer must apply to a judge for a recount.

-A candidate or any elector in the electoral district may apply to a judge for a recount, for a fee.
+A candidate or any elector in the electoral district may apply to a judge for a recount, for a fee, if they believe that a deputy returning officer has improperly counted any ballot or improperly rejected any ballot or made an incorrect statement of the number of ballots cast for any candidate or the returning officer has improperly tabulated the votes.
 Applications for a recount may be refused by the judge.

 If a voter marks their ballot with initials or another identifying mark, or marks outside of one of the circles beside the candidates' names, their ballot may be rejected.
 Rejected ballots will be counted and reported after the polls close on election night and included in the official results as “rejected ballots".

-Each electoral district has a local election office known as a returning office.
-Returning offices open once an election or by-election has been called.
+Each electoral district has a local election office known as a returning office, which opens once an election or by-election has been called.
 Voters can go to the returning office to vote by special ballot or during advance voting.
-They can also go to the returning office to add, update or remove their information on the voters list.
+They can also go to the returning office to update, add or remove their information on the voters list.

 A satellite office is an additional returning office located in an electoral district.
 These offices are typically used in electoral districts that cover a large geographic area to improve access to the services provided by a returning office.

-A person who represents a candidate at a voting location to observe the voting and the counting of the ballots.
+A person appointed to represent a candidate at a poll in a voting location to observe the voting and the counting of the ballots.
 One scrutineer per candidate is permitted for each poll official that issues a ballot to an elector.
 Any scrutineer who is not eligible to vote cannot challenge the eligibility of an elector.

 A third party is any person or entity that is not a political party, candidate or constituency association, and that engages in political advertising.